 Evacuation schematics can be found on every floor of every building on campus.
 Specific information on evacuations can be found at the Safety and Security website.
 Assembly points are designated for each building, as well as for a campus evacuation.
 Evacuation will be coordinated by Safety and Security Department, Building Emergency Coordinators and other first responders.
 Drills of campus buildings are completed annually.
 Notification of the drills will be disseminated by the Safety and Security Department.
-The Emergency and Evacuation plans are reviewed annually and were last updated in the Fall of 2020.
+The Emergency and Evacuation plans are reviewed annually and were last updated in the Summer of 2021 and again in August 2022.